Dallas 214-506-0671

 Contact Our Dallas, TX and San Francisco, CA Affirmative Asylum Lawyers

 The attorneys at Hafey & Karim have extensive experience representing clients in matters related to immigration.
 We can help determine the best options for avoiding deportation, receiving authorization to remain in the United States, obtaining a Green Card, and eventually applying for citizenship.
 We can provide personalized support to ensure that an asylum application is thorough and includes compelling evidence that a person needs protection to avoid persecution.
-Reach out to us to set up a free consultation and get the legal representation you need during the asylum process.
+Reach out to us to set up your initial consultation and get the legal representation you need during the asylum process.

 Back to Top